destenson/Janix-ai--mcp-validator/plan.md

 This plan outlines a comprehensive approach to creating a GitHub Action for MCP protocol compliance testing.
 The action will make it simple for any repository implementing an MCP server to validate their implementation against the protocol specifications through automated testing on Pull Requests.

 By leveraging the existing dynamic testing capabilities of the MCP Protocol Validator, this GitHub Action will be flexible enough to work with any server implementation, regardless of the specific tools it provides or its unique features.
 The action will generate detailed compliance reports that highlight any areas where the server doesn't meet the protocol specifications.

+# Public Release Preparation

+Before publishing this repository publicly, we need to complete the following tasks:

+## 1. Clean Up and Final Verification

+- [x] Remove all temporary test scripts and debugging code
+- [x] Ensure all tests pass with the minimal MCP server implementation
+- [x] Verify timeout handling for problematic servers (like the fetch server)
+- [x] Confirm documentation correctly reflects the current functionality
+- [x] Perform a final code review to catch any remaining issues

+## 2. Documentation Improvements

+- [x] Update README.md with clear installation and usage instructions
+- [x] Complete test_notes.md with documentation of known server issues
+- [x] Ensure all command examples in documentation work as expected
+- [x] Add contributing guidelines for community contributions
+- [x] Create a CHANGELOG.md file to track version history

+## 3. GitHub Repository Configuration

+- [x] Add appropriate open source license (AGPL-3.0)
+- [x] Create issue templates for bug reports and feature requests
+- [x] Set up GitHub Actions workflow for CI/CD
+- [x] Configure branch protection rules for main branch
+- [x] Add code owners file to manage pull request reviews

+## 4. Testing Enhancements

+- [x] Improve timeout handling for tools tests
+- [x] Make non-critical tests gracefully continue on failure
+- [ ] Add more extensive test coverage for edge cases (post-release)
+- [ ] Create regression tests for previously identified issues (post-release)
+- [x] Ensure all error messages are helpful and actionable

+## 5. Code Quality and Security

+- [x] Run linting and code formatting tools on all code
+- [x] Check for security vulnerabilities in dependencies
+- [x] Ensure no sensitive information is included in the repository
+- [ ] Add appropriate code comments for complex sections (post-release)
+- [x] Remove any hardcoded credentials or API keys

+## 6. Server Compatibility

+- [x] Test against the minimal reference server implementation
+- [x] Test against the fetch server implementation
+- [ ] Test against the Brave Search server (post-release)
+- [x] Document compatibility with various server implementations
+- [x] Create a compatibility matrix for different server types

+## 7. Final Release Steps

+- [x] Tag an initial release version (v1.0.0)
+- [x] Generate release notes summarizing features and capabilities
+- [x] Create a distribution package for PyPI
+- [ ] Publish documentation website (if applicable) (post-release)
+- [ ] Announce release to relevant communities and stakeholders (post-release)

+## Release Status

+✅ The repository is ready for initial public release (v1.0.0)

+The MCP Protocol Validator has now been prepared for its initial public release.
+All critical tasks have been completed, with some nice-to-have enhancements marked for post-release development.
+The package includes comprehensive documentation, GitHub repository configuration, and all necessary files for distribution.